 What is an abusive tax scheme?
 You may have heard of a program or scheme that promises to eliminate or substantially lessen your tax burden and taxes due to the Internal Revenue Service.
 A promoter of such a scheme is likely to use financial instruments such as a trust and/or pass through entities such as a limited liability company or limited partnership.
 When these programs and schemes are used improperly and to facilitate tax evasion, IRS may criminally investigate the scheme and prosecute the promoters as well as investors.
 You should remember that if something sounds too good to be true, it could be, and could lead investigation by the Internal Revenue Service and potential criminal tax charges.
 It is recommended that you discuss any potential tax scheme or program with a tax attorney.
-The article below will provide more information regarding abusive tax schemes, but this article is for informational purposes only, and please always discuss your specific issues with a tax attorney.
+The article below has been drafted by a Denver Tax Attorney will provide more information regarding abusive tax schemes, but this article is for informational purposes only, and please always discuss your specific issues with a tax attorney.

 Overtime tax schemes have developed from relatively simple single structure arrangements into more complex and sophisticated overall schemes and strategies that take advantage of foreign jurisdictions and financial secrecy laws.
 The Internal Revenue Service Criminal Investigation has a national program to fight these illegal tax schemes and programs and prosecute violators with criminal tax charges.
 Our government has and will continue to criminally prosecute the promoters of illegal tax schemes and those who play substantial roles in aiding or assisting the tax scheme, which could include investors into the tax scheme.
 The biggest question when initially looking at these issues is, what constitutes an abusive or illegal tax scheme and could lead to criminal tax evasion and criminal tax charges?
 In short, an abusive tax scheme that could lead to criminal matters would violate the Internal Revenue Code and related federal statutes.
 Furthermore, generally the violations of the federal tax law and related statutes would use domestic or foreign trusts as well as pass through entities such as partnerships as vehicles in violating the federal tax laws.
 In recent years, foreign bank accounts and other financial accounts have been used more frequently to accomplish tax evasion because of reporting issues (one may refer to FATCA for further information).
 Many foreign banks and financial institutions do not report income such as interest and dividends, and thus there is no record of the income to the trust, entity and individuals.
 With no reporting to the federal government, and no reporting on applicable tax returns, the income goes unreported.